Use IMDSv2

 IMDSv2 uses session-oriented requests.
 With session-oriented requests, you create a session token that defines the session duration, which can be a minimum of one second and a maximum of six hours.
 During the specified duration, you can use the same session token for subsequent requests.
 After the specified duration expires, you must create a new session token to use for future requests.

-The following example uses a Linux shell script and IMDSv2 to retrieve the top-level instance metadata items.
-The example:
+The following examples use a shell script and IMDSv2 to retrieve the top-level instance metadata items.
+Each example:

 -